rross/temporal-typescript-workshop/README.md

 import { after, before, it } from 'mocha';
 import assert from 'assert';

-import { approveSignal, WorkshopWorkflow } from '../workflows';
+// import { approveSignal, WorkshopWorkflow } from '../workflows';
+import { WorkshopWorkflow } from '../workflows';
 import { createActivities } from '../activities';

 const testingTaskQueue = 'WorkshopTestTaskQueue';